mayurjainf007/Apache-Airflow-and-Machine-Learning/README.md

 # Apache-Airflow-and-Machine-Learning
 # For Ubuntu Users Only
 # Airflow >
 	Use airflow to author workflows as directed acyclic graphs (DAGs) of tasks.
 The airflow scheduler executes your tasks on an array of workers while following the specified dependencies.
 Rich command line utilities make performing complex surgeries on DAGs a snap.
 The rich user interface makes it easy to visualize pipelines running in production, monitor progress, and troubleshoot issues when needed.
 # OpenCV(Machine Learning) >
-	OpenCV (Open Source Computer Vision Library) is an open source computer vision and machine learning software library.
+	OpenCV (Open Source Computer Vision Library) is an open source computer vision and machine learning S\w library.
 	OpenCV was built to provide a common infrastructure for computer vision applications and to accelerate the use of machine perception in the commercial products.
 Being a BSD-licensed product, OpenCV makes it easy for businesses to utilize and modify the code.The library has more than 2500 optimized algorithms, which includes a comprehensive